 Ok, this one isn’t necessarily making your kitchen bigger in terms of overall footprint, but it will – if done well – make your kitchen FEEL bigger because the space will be better designed for you.

 Your kitchen’s ergonomics (the way it flows) are vital for a stress-free cooking experience.
-Equally, if your worktops are cluttered with appliances and ingredients, you’ll have less space for food preperation and serving.
+Equally, if your worktops are cluttered with appliances and ingredients, you’ll have less space for food preparation and serving.

 So, by looking at your current arrangement, you can find some clever tricks and solutions to help make the most of your room.